 1 Do I have to go to court or is there another alternative?

 Everyone has the right to apply to court for protection of a right that has been threatened or violated.
 It is always advisable first to try to resolve the dispute amicably.
-Alternative dispute resolution methods may also be used.
+Alternative dispute‑resolution methods may also be used.
 In certain areas of civil law, the State enables the parties to the legal relationship concerned to entrust a legal dispute to another private body.
-In the Czech Republic this takes place through arbitration, regulated by Act No. 216/1994 Coll., on arbitration proceedings and on enforcement of arbitration awards, as amended.
+In the Czech Republic this takes place through arbitration, regulated by Act No 216/1994 on arbitration proceedings and on enforcement of arbitration awards, as amended.
 Arbitration proceedings result in an arbitration award, which is binding on both parties to the dispute and which bears the weight of an enforceable judgement.
-Mediation in non-criminal matters is regulated by Act No. 202/2012 Coll., on mediation and amending certain Acts (Act on Medication).
-For further details, please refer to “Alternative Dispute Resolution – Czech Republic”.
+Mediation in non-criminal matters is regulated by Act No 202/2012 on mediation and amending certain Acts (the Mediation Act).
+For further details, please refer to “Alternative Dispute-Resolution – Czech Republic”.

-Even after you have applied to the court, it is possible, depending on the nature of the case, to propose that the court seek an amicable settlement (see Sections 67- 69 and Section 99 of Act No. 99/1963 Coll., the Code of Civil Procedure, as amended).
+Even after you have applied to the court, it is possible, depending on the nature of the case, to propose that the court should seek an amicable settlement (see Sections 67- 69 and Section 99 of Act No 99/1963 – the Code of Civil Procedure – as amended).
 Approved judicial settlement has the same effect as a final judgement.
 It is also a title for the execution of a judicial decision (execution).
 Approved judicial settlement constitutes an obstacle to a decided case.

 2 Is there any time limit to bring a court action?